pierreyb/telerouteAPI/_vehicle_posting_api/vehicleoffers_add.md

   - name:
     content:
 content_markdown: |-
-  In order to create a new vehicle, the following information are mandatory:
+  In order to create a new vehicle, the following information is mandatory:

   * departure address
   * departure interval start date (time is optional)